agiledev-students-fall2022/final-project-team-rotten-classes/UX-DESIGN.md

 #### ADD A REVIEW Screen
 <img src="https://github.com/agiledev-students-fall2022/final-project-team-rotten-classes/blob/master/ux-design/Post.png" width="300">

 Users can then add their own review of the course, if they have already taken it.
-This can be naviaagted to from any course screen.
+This can be naviagted to from any course screen.

 #### FAVORITES / BOOKMARK Screen - Contains list of classes that the user has shortlisted